 Board Committee Membership

 Audit and Risk (1) People and Compensation (2) Governance and Sustainability (3)

 Non-Independent Trustees

 Adam Paul

 Independent Trustees

-Leonard Abramsky X X
+Leonard Abramsky Х X

-Sheila Botting X Χ
+Sheila Botting (4) X Χ

 Ian Clarke Chair X

-Paul C. Douglas Х
+Paul C. Douglas Χ

-Dayna Gibbs X Х
+Dayna Gibbs Х Χ

-Ira Gluskin X X
+Ira Gluskin Х X

 Annalisa King Chair Х

 Al Mawani Х Chair

-Richard Nesbitt X Х
+Richard Nesbitt (4) Х Х

-- (1) All members of the Audit and Risk Committee are independent and all are financially literate in accordance with applicable securities laws. - (2) All members of the People and Compensation Committee are independent. - (3) All members of the Governance and Sustainability Committee are independent.
+- (1) All members of the Audit and Risk Committee are independent and all are financially literate in accordance with applicable securities laws. - (2) All members of the People and Compensation Committee are independent. - (3) All members of the Governance and Sustainability Committee are independent. - (4) Mr. Nesbitt and Ms. Botting will not be standing for re-election at the meeting.